Trézéguet (Egyptian footballer): International career

 Trézéguet represented Egypt at U20 level, being named in the squad for the 2013 FIFA U-20 World Cup.
 In his side's final group game, he scored the opening goal during a 2–0 victory over England on 20 June 2013, dribbling past two players before scoring.
 However, despite their victory, Egypt were eliminated in the group stage after finishing third.
 Trézéguet made his debut with the senior national team on 30 August 2014 when he was 19 years and 10 months old in a 1–0 victory over Kenya, before scoring his first senior goal in his third appearance during a 2–0 victory over Equatorial Guinea.

 He was chosen by Héctor Cúper for the squad to play the 2017 Africa Cup of Nations, where he was a regular in the team's starting line-up; he helped his nation to reach the final of the tournament, losing 2–1 against Cameroon.
 He later credited Cúper for his improved form in the Cup of Nations and qualifying matches for the 2018 FIFA World Cup, where he came on as a substitute during his country's decisive qualifying victory over DR Congo, stating "He is a coach who respects those who exert efforts in training and matches."
 In May 2018, he was named in Egypt's preliminary squad for the 2018 World Cup in Russia.
 After being included in the final 23-man squad, he started all three of Egypt's group matches, defeats to Uruguay, Russia and Saudi Arabia, as they were eliminated in the group stage.

 Trézéguet returned from injury in time to be selected by Carlos Queiroz for the squad to play in the 2021 Africa Cup of Nations - which was taking place in January 2022, due to COVID-19.
 On 30 January 2022, he scored an extra-time winner in a 2–1 quarter-final victory over Morocco.
 Trézéguet featured in all of Egypt's matches in the tournament as they were defeated by Senegal on penalties in the final.

+On 2 December 2025, Trézéguet was called up to the Egypt squad for the 2025 Africa Cup of Nations.
+He was named in the 26-man squad for the 2026 FIFA World Cup, making his second appearance at the tournament, a record he shared with Mohamed Salah and Mohamed El Shenawy.
+On 21 June, he scored his first World Cup goal in a 3–1 victory over New Zealand.
+A few weeks later, on 7 July, he earned his 100th international cap in a 3–2 defeat to Argentina in the World Cup round of 16.